akash-network/docs/econ/source/012-provider.md

 UnitCost(t) = \frac{ServerCost(t)}{UnitYield \times Utilization(t)}
 $$

-where `ServerCost` is the capital and operational expenditure for the server and `Utilization` the amount of resources consumed without the operating overheard.
+where `ServerCost` is the capital and operational expenditure for the server and `Utilization` is the amount of resources consumed (without the operating overheard).

 As of the writing of this paper, the current prices to lease a *container-unit* (1 GB Memory and 1 CPU) for an hour are as follows: